 Brinqa Platform API

-This article provides instructions on authenticating with the Brinqa Platform application programming interface (API) and how to run queries using the built-in GraphiQL Explorer.
+This article provides instructions on authenticating with the Brinqa Platform application programming interface (API) and how to run queries using the built-in GraphQL Explorer.

 Overview